al6x/profit_hunting/tail/readme.md

 ![](readme/tails-by-periods-x-period-y-color-type-dashed-model.png)

-Results depends on how returns normalised, varying 2.7-3.2.

 Note 30d has x30 less data than 1d returns, still it should be enough to estimate the tail.
 Periods >=60d less realiable, they have much less data, and maybe the data bias more prominent.